Following system colour scheme Selected dark colour scheme Selected light colour scheme

 It could also be argued that documentation is not really part of typing, or that it should live in a different module.
 Or that this information should not be part of the signature but live in another place (like the docstring).

-Nevertheless, type annotations in Python could already be considered, by default, mainly documentation: they carry additional information about variables, parameters, return types, and by default they don’t have any runtime behavior.
+Nevertheless, type annotations in Python could already be considered, by default, additional metadata: they carry additional information about variables, parameters, return types, and by default they don’t have any runtime behavior.
+And this proposal would add one more type of metadata to them.

 It could be argued that this proposal extends the type of information that type annotations carry, the same way as PEP 702 extends them to include deprecation information.